scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ### Extension Methods
 Finally, we show an approach that lies between the first one (defining functions in the companion object) and the last one (defining functions as methods on the type itself).

 Extension methods let us create an API that is like the one of functional object, without having to define functions as methods on the type itself.
 This can have multiple advantages:

-- our data model is again _very concise_ and does not mention any behavior.
+- Our data model is again _very concise_ and does not mention any behavior.
-- we can equip types with additional methods _retroactively_ without having to change the original definition.
+- We can equip types with additional methods _retroactively_ without having to change the original definition.
-- other than companion objects or direct methods on the types, extension methods can be defined _externally_ in another file.
+- Other than companion objects or direct methods on the types, extension methods can be defined _externally_ in another file.

 Let us revisit our example once more.